bolton2710/echem-dft-etl/README.md

 7. Once the DAG run completed, output files are mounted locally to `./output/`.

-8. Shutdown container for the day:
+8. Shutdown the container for the day:
 ```
 docker compose down
 ```
-Or clean up (reclaim spaces and memory) all container and images:
+Or clean up (reclaim spaces and memory) all containers and images:
 ```
 docker system prune
 ```